jjheals/Industrial-Giudecca/industrialgiudecca/README.md

     // ...
 }
 ```
-## Description

-Digitizing historical data is a process that has been made possible through advancements in modern technology.
-Digital databases allow researchers and historians to access copious amounts of information and data; moreover, the digitization of data provides easier access to a wider range of audiences.
-For this project, we seized an opportunity to digitize data about social, cultural, and economic history.
-We created a digital database and designed a digital platform to provide users with information about the industrial history of Giudecca, an island in the Venetian lagoon.
-It is our hope that this project inspires future work to explore solutions for preserving culturally significant histories.

-This file goes in depth on how to take care of and maintain the code provided to achieve this goal.

 ## Directory structure
 Public is used to store images not on ArcGIS such as photos of people on the about page.